tokhi/GettingStartedWithNodeJs/README.md

 //...
 ```
-To render the content now we have used the `response.render(...)` and you can pass the variable which you like to pass to the view.
+To render the content now we have used the `response.render(...)` and you can define the variable which you like to pass to the view.

 Our default view: `default.ejs`: